M1-CHPS/glhpc/docs/lab1.md

 - Others can Read and eXecute

-#### d) Restrict permissions so that only you (the owner) can read, write, and execute build.sh.
+#### d) Restrict permissions so that only you (the user) can read, write, and execute build.sh.
 Neither the group nor others should have any permissions.

 In binary: